 It’s clear that to come up with this simple and concise statement, you need to have a full and rigorous understanding of the market, your competitors, what your product can and can’t do, your target consumers, their needs and their pain points, and finally the rationale to support your claim.

-Positioning is the basis of your marketing plan and the core of your branding strategy.
-So what is positioning?
-Positioning is the process through which we design the company offering to attend to a segment, or a pool of segments, with a value proposition, which is going to be relevant for them.
+Brand positioning is the basis of your marketing plan and the core of your branding strategy.
+So what is brand positioning?
+Brand positioning is the process through which we design the company offering to attend to a segment, or a pool of segments, with a value proposition, which is going to be relevant for them.

 The idea first came into life as a result of society being flooded with communication messages.
 Customers are unable to absorb all of these messages.
 The only way to overcome this was to create a clear image able to penetrate the mind of the relevant customers.